utlandingur/utlandingur/README.md

 - **Web Development** from Vefskóli Íslands (2024 - 2025)

 ## 🚀 Achievements & Challenges
+- Won Student Project of the Year at Svef Web Awards 2024 with [podcasttomp3.com](https://podcasttomp3.com)
 - Led the UX team responsible for the rapid roll-out of Covid Testing in schools across the UK in January 2021.
 - Pitched Tengdu at the Silicon Vikings event for Iceland Innovation Week 2024.
 - Participated in the Hringdu startup accelerator hosted by Klak in 2024.